 Like all things unfamiliar, trying out something new can seem quite scary, especially when it’s about your health and well-being.
 It’s high time you get patient-centered care the way it should be.

-If you’re tired of being just another number waiting to be called at your local family medical clinic, this blog will walk you through all the reasons why it’s time to switch to Direct Patient Care/Concierge Medicine.
+If you’re tired of being just another number waiting to be called at your local family medical clinic, this blog will walk you through all the reasons why it’s time to switch to Direct Primary Care/Concierge Medicine.

 You’re tired of middlemen, such as insurance companies and corporate hospitals, making you feel like you’re the third party.
 When you need your family practice doctor the most, they are usually out of reach or take the most taxing procedures to schedule an appointment with them.